SeeThruHead/Functional-Programming/README.md

 #### Iterate

-This function is useful for recursive algorithms like, root finding, numerical serie approximation, differential equation solving and finite differences.
+This function is useful for recursive algorithms like root finding, numerical series approximation, differential equation solving and finite differences.

 ```